Cheese in the Trap: Plot summary

-Model student, Hong Seol returning to college from a long break and finds herself caught up with Yoo Jung, a senior who's also known as Mr. Perfect.
-Seol feels like her life took a turn for the worse since Jung came into her life.
-The story focuses on a group of university students, especially the delicate relationship between female protagonist, Seol and Jung.
-Hong-Seol is studious and a hard working overachiever who has to works part time to make her ends meet.
-Jung is the rich and heir to Taerang Group and is seemingly perfect.
-Although, he is nice and kind to everyone around him, he is quite manipulative by using people around him to destroy others that irritate him.
-Seol decides to take time off school to be away from Jung as life had started to become so miserable.
-But she gets a call from school and returns by getting a scholarship that was intended for Jung.
-On returning, he is unexpectedly nice to her and asks her out on a date.
+Model student Hong Seol returns to college from a long break and finds herself caught up with Yoo Jung, a senior who's also known as Mr. Perfect.
+Seol feels like her life has taken a turn for the worse since Jung came into her life.
+The story alternates between the present day and the past events leading up to Seol's decision to take time off of school.
+Seol is a studious and hard-working overachiever who comes from a low-income background and has to work part-time to make ends meet.
+Jung is the rich heir to Taerang Group and is seemingly perfect; he is seen as nice and kind by almost all of his peers, but behind the scenes, he manipulates and destroys people who irritate him.
+When Seol first meets Jung, she feels there is something malicious lurking beneath the surface; her encounters with him are ominous, and she feels he is looking down on her.
+Seol begins to experience more problems with her classmates because of Jung, and eventually decides to take a break.
+In the present day, when she returns to college, Jung starts paying more attention to Seol and asks her out on a date.
 Although she isn't sure what kind of person he is, they begin an awkward relationship that is complicated by the distance between them as well as the aftermath of his various schemes.
-The situation is further complicated by the arrival of In-ho Baek and his sister In-ha Baek, childhood friends of Jung who have since had a fall-out.
+The situation becomes more complex with the arrival of In-ho Baek and his sister In-ha Baek, childhood friends of Jung who have since had a falling out.